jallanxjallan/onemanairforce/adaptation/stories/vt-cla_crashes.md

 ---
+category: past
+date: 29 July 1947
+status: draft
 title: VT-CLA Crashes
-date: 29 July 1947
-status: new

 ---

-On 29 July 1947, Bob invites Muharto, Pang, and Boedi to his apartment to celebrate that morning's verdict awarding the quinine to them.
+Bob invites Muharto, Pang, and Boedi to his apartment to celebrate that morning's verdict awarding the quinine to them.
 Bob's housemate has a military-grade short-wave radio, which Boedi immediately switches on and scans the military and civilian frequencies.
 The party